 Children can talk to Mrs Bailey at 'Talk Time' to share their worries.

 Our class Worry Monsters offer a safe place for children to write or draw their worries on a piece of paper.
 They then put the paper in the Worry Monster's mouth and the Worry Monster eats the problem up!
+Our Worry Monsters were designed by a child and a parent in our school!

 Other opportunities to share thoughts in school include: